aidan-duggan/ReverseCarcassone/rules.md

 ### Components

-* 1 deck of play cards
+* 1 deck of Play cards
+* 2 decks of Skill cards, forwards and backs
-* 2 deck of skill cards
+* 1 Set Piece deck of card
 * state tracking cards

 #### Anatomy of Play Card